johngeorgewright/runtyping/README.md

   sourceTypes:
     - file: src/types.ts # The file where your type lives
       type: Foo # The type you want to convert to a runtype

+    - file: json/my-json-schema.json # You can even use JSON schema files!!
+      type: ExampleType
 ```

 ### Run